oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 ﻿# `TensorFlow HelloWorld` Sample
 TensorFlow* is a widely-used machine learning framework in the deep learning arena, demanding efficient computational resource utilization.
-To take full advantage of Intel® architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel® Deep Neural Networks (Intel® DNNL) primitives.
+To take full advantage of Intel® architecture and to extract maximum performance, the TensorFlow framework has been optimized using Intel® oneAPI Deep Neural Networks (Intel® oneDNN) primitives.
 This sample demonstrates how to train an example neural network and shows how Intel-optimized TensorFlow enables Intel DNNL calls by default.

 | Optimized for                       | Description
 |:---                               |:---
-| OS                                | Linux* Ubuntu* 18.0, Windows* 10
+| OS                                | Linux* Ubuntu* 18.0.x and later, Windows* 10
 | Hardware                          | Intel® Xeon® Scalable processor family or newer
 | Software                          | Intel® AI Analytics Toolkit
 | What you will learn               | How to get started to use Intel® Optimization for TensorFlow*